 Why Is It Called The Romanian Deadlift?

 I don’t know, and I don’t care.

-Check out our workout template for busy people to learn how to incorporate this exercise and every other functional exercise into your training routine.
+Check out my strength training workout template for busy people to learn how to incorporate this exercise and every other functional compound exercise into your training routine.

 ROMANIAN DEADLIFT ALTERNATIVES

 Here is a list of other lower body hip hinge exercises that train the same muscle groups via hip extension.

 Want to see other great exercises like this one?
 Learn The Best Leg Exercises to Develop a Strong Lower Body.